What is IDD Therapy?

 Treatment is completed in approximately 35 days with minimal follow-up.
 Contrarily, surgery requires significant recovery time and extensive follow-up.

-Cash payments for IDD Therapy treatments are available to IDD Therapy providers.
+Cash payments are available to IDD Therapy providers.

 For many patients, non-strenuous work can continue during therapy.
 Employers benefit from less work loss and will refer future employees for treatment.